Paging in OS

 - Split into two parts:

-: Index in page tablePage Offset (d)
+Page Number (p): Index in page tablePage Offset (d): Position within page

 Example: For 16-bit address with 4KB page size: